Przedbórz Synagogue: Architecture

 The walls were elaborately painted with a menorah, an illustration of Psalm 137 featuring trees beside the river of Babylon with musical instruments hanging form the branches, landscapes of towns, the texts of prayers surrounded by garlands of leaves and flowers, and other motifs.
 High on the north wall a painted legend read, "This is the work of Yehuda Leb's own hands, 1760."

 Reconstruction project

 In 2002, Congregation Beth Israel of Berkeley, California, in need of a new building, began a campaign to construct a replica of the Przedbórz Synagogue.
-The project had to be abandoned when fundraising fell short.
+The project was abandoned when fundraising fell short.